 The return of Handlock!
 The change to Naga Sea Witch

 once again makes it possible to get Molten Giant

 (and several others) into play for 0 mana.
-This new deck run a total of 6 Giants in addition to the Demon package for Bloodreaver Gul'dan
+This new deck runs a total of 8 Giants in addition to a Demon package containing Sacrificial Pact and Sense Demons (yes, really).

 Best Wild Warrior Decks